 Lender-placed mortgage hazard insurance is specifically designed to protect a loan’s collateral.
 Coverage is typically restricted to a lender’s financial interest in a property and risk exposure.

-Mortgage hazard coverage usually covers only the outstanding balance on a real estate loan since this is the extent of the lender’s interest.
+Force-placed insurance coverage usually covers only the outstanding balance on a real estate loan since this is the extent of the lender’s interest.
 Any equity that a property owner may have, isn’t normally covered when a lender places this coverage.

 Additionally, mortgage hazard coverage does not cover the borrower/property owner’s personal property or liability.
 However, QuieTrack can track these requirements if needed.